UK Performance Indicators: Widening Participation 2020/21

-The data released today relates to students who entered higher education between 1 August 2019 and 31 July 2020 including the first five months of the COVID-19 pandemic.
+The data released today relates to students who entered higher education between 1 August 2020 and 31 July 2021 the first full academic year to be affected by the COVID-19 pandemic.

 The summary page of today’s UK Performance Indicators release shows the national and regional figures for widening participation.
 The main tables provide detailed statistics for every UK higher education provider including a benchmark for each provider.

-A further release of UK Performance Indicators showing non-continuation rates will be published on 24 February.
+A further release of UK Performance Indicators showing non-continuation rates will be published in March.

-If you have comments or suggestions about today’s release please give feedback via the form in the bulletin.
+If you have comments or suggestions about today’s release please give feedback via the form on each page of the release.

 - UK Performance Indicators (UKPIs) are statistics which compare universities and colleges against benchmarks for widening participation and non-continuation.
 No two HE providers in the UK are alike, but the UKPIs are designed to be objective and consistent measures of every HE provider’s performance.
 The UKPIs are not intended to be league tables and HE providers are intended to be compared against benchmarks.
 See About the UK Performance Indicators